Iodine is a critical and required nutrient for proper thyroid function.

 Increased thyroid hormone resulting in increased basal metabolic rate.

-Increased thyroid hormone resulting in more muscle mass.
+Increased thyroid hormone results in more muscle mass.

 Increased activity level due to increased energy.